About The Abhayagiri Dagoba

 The Abhayagiri Dagoba is a Buddhist shrine in the UNESCO-listed ancient city of Anuradhapura in Sri Lanka.

-Estimated to have been built in the first century BCE, the Abhayagiri Dagoba was an important Buddhist monastery of its time and remains a pilgrimage site.
+Estimated to have been built in the 1st century BCE, the Abhayagiri Dagoba was an important Buddhist monastery of its time and remains a pilgrimage site.